by Dr. Charles Fay of Love and Logic Parenting

-As parents, we know one of the challenges that we face in helping our youth navigate healthy boundaries is that of cell phones.
+As parents, we know one of the challenges that we face in helping our youth navigate healthy boundaries is the cell phones.
 The question isn’t really a matter of “if” my child will have a cell phone but “when.”
-For all of us, the goal is become a well-rounded person who can coexist with technology, not be ruled by it.
-And of course, as parents, we need to help our kids to this as well.
+For all of us, the goal is to become a well-rounded person who can coexist with technology, not be ruled by it.
+And of course, as parents, we need to model this and help our kids as well.

 If you are feeling more than a little freaked out about this, you are not alone.
 After all, with any smart phone, kids have at their fingertips all that the internet provides including social media, cyberbullying, porn, creepy strangers and more!
 However, as parents, we cannot let fear rule our decisions.

 We need to remember, Josh Shipp says, that our kids are good people who we love and trust most of the time.
 What we need to do is empower them to make responsible decisions and to help them understand that a cell phone, like all privileges, is a responsibility.
 He has created a cell phone contract to support parents in having conversations and making guidelines with their youth cell phone use and responsibility.